Chris Jericho: Music career

 Jericho is the lead singer for the heavy metal band Fozzy.
 Since their debut album in 2000, Fozzy have released seven studio albums; Fozzy, Happenstance, All That Remains, Chasing the Grail, Sin and Bones, Do You Wanna Start a War, Judas, and one live album, Remains Alive.

+Jericho also serves as the main song writer for Fozzy some of his lyrical themes touch upon relationships, personal struggle, self-belief and anthems.
+Jericho has also stated he often starts with a song title rather than a complete theme stating “I have a list of song titles when it’s time to write lyrics” “I’ll go back and look through what I have.”

 In 2005, Jericho performed vocals on a cover of "The Evil That Men Do" on the Iron Maiden tribute album, Numbers from the Beast.
 He made a guest appearance on Dream Theater's album, Systematic Chaos on the song "Repentance", as one of several musical guests recorded apologizing to important people in their lives for wrongdoings in the past.

 In the mid-1990s, Jericho wrote a monthly column for Metal Edge magazine focused on the heavy metal scene.
 The column ran for about a year.
 He started his own weekly XM Satellite Radio show in March 2005 called The Rock of Jericho, which aired Sunday nights on XM 41 The Boneyard.

+Jericho has cited the following bands as a musical influence The Beatles, Iron Maiden, Judas Priest, Ozzy Osbourne, Pantera, and Metallica.
+He has also credited 1980s pop acts like Billy Ocean, Madonna, and Duran Duran as influences as well.